Public-Health-Scotland/Folder-Structure-RMD/README.md

 * The packages you need are: here, rmarkdown, knitr, pryr.
 Please check you have them installed.
 You can use install.packages("package name") to install them.

-  **2. After editing .Rmd files, go back to the main folder and open "Run.R" file.
-Run the whole script in the Run.R file.**
+2. After editing .Rmd files, go back to the main folder and open "Run.R" file.
+Run the whole script in the Run.R file.

 3. Leave RStudio and go to the folder where you saved the zip file.
 You can find the Word document for publication summary in folder "output -> summary" (summary.docx), and publication report in folder "output -> report" (report.docx).